electrovir/resource-tracker-server/readme.md

   * [Daisy Disk](https://daisydiskapp.com) for disk space usage.
 (Not good for quick glances but very beautiful, accurate, and powerful.)
   * [Coconut Battery](https://www.coconut-flavour.com/coconutbattery/) for battery condition.
 (Not much better at-a-glance features than the built-in menubar battery monitor.)

-I hope to deliver the *same* at-a-glance features as all of these in a customizeable, easy to view package.
+I hope to deliver the *same* at-a-glance features as all of these in a single customizeable, easy to view package.

 ## Troubles